srikanth-mokkapati/modern-pluto/src/pages/posts/lessons-from-richest-man-in-babylon.md

 excerpt: >-
   The Richest Man in Babylon is a book suggested for fundamental knowledge on Personal Finance.
-The book presents some concepts of Personal Finance in a straight forward and blunt way.
+The book presents some concepts of Personal Finance in a straight forward and practical way.
 However, There are also certain subtle concepts when we try to understand the essence of it.
 Read the post, where I try to list out few of these.
 seo: